SajidAbdullah729/SajidAbdullah729/README.md

 I have participated in ICPC Dhaka Regional Contest in 2022 (TEAM: AUST_CrackPlatoon ( Rank : 33 ) ).

-I also participated in ICPC ASIA-WEST Continent Final 2022 (TEAM: AUST_CrackPlatoon ( Rank : 51 ) ).
+I have also participated in ICPC ASIA-WEST Continent Final 2022 (TEAM: AUST_CrackPlatoon ( Rank : 51 ) ).

 I have also participated some national programming contests.